mobile app bar

 Cam Newton, Shedeur Sanders

-Many fans are questioning how Sanders was selected over someone like Trevor Lawrence, who led his Jaguars to the playoffs.
-Well, Newton has an answer.
 “When you talk about how did Shedeur make it and they ain’t even got Trevor Lawrence?
 Man, look, bro, it’s a popularity contest at the end of the day.
-Because it’s still a business,” Newton began on his podcast 4th & 1.
+Because it’s still a business,” Newton began on his podcast, 4th & 1.

 “They looked around and said, ‘Hey man, we’ve still got to meet our visual quota.
 Who’s gonna be the bigger story?’
-We knew we was going to get y’all to rage bait,” added the former QB.
+We knew we were going to get y’all to rage bait,” added the former QB.

-It’s hard to disagree with Cam.
-But what’s crazy is that the Pro Bowl is the equivalent of another sport’s All-Star game.
+It’s hard to disagree with Newton.
+But what’s crazy is that the Pro Bowl is the equivalent of basketball’s All-Star game.
 It’s supposed to showcase the best players from that season, not the most popular.
-By the end of their careers, Pro Bowl selections are often used to judge a player’s inclusion in the Hall of Fame.
-But Newton doesn’t think that is the reality of the Pro Bowl we watch anymore.

 About the author